Thailand ancestry visas

 Based a variety of questions we’ve received on this website, the divorce or death of a Thai parent is a main why people aren’t immediately able to get a Thai passport.
 So, while alternatives such as DNA testing or going to the parents home district to reestablish the paper trail can eventually get you a Thai passport, these things take time and this visa would also be useful to give you time to do these things.

-At the end of the day however, coming to Thailand and entering as a Thai citizen is the simplest and optimal way for most, but this visa is a good substitute for those with Thai ancestry who can’t.
+As such, while coming to Thailand and entering as a Thai citizen is the simplest and optimal way for most, this visa is a good substitute for those with Thai ancestry who can’t.